Papal renunciation

 Additionally, a few popes during the saeculum obscurum were "deposed", meaning driven from office by force.
 The history and canonical question here is complicated; generally, the official Vatican list of popes seems to recognize such "depositions" as valid renunciations if the pope acquiesced, but not if he did not.
 The later development of canon law has been in favor of papal supremacy, leaving no recourse to the removal of a pope involuntarily.

 The most recent pope to resign was Benedict XVI, who vacated the Holy See on 28 February 2013, the date of his effective resignation.
 He was the first pope to do so since Gregory XII in 1415.

 Despite its common usage in discussion of papal renunciations, the term abdication is not used in the official documents of the church for renunciation by a pope.

 Modern procedure

-In the Catholic Church, in the Latin Rite, the official laws on all matters are codified in the Latin edition of the 1983 Code of Canon Law.
+In the Latin Church of the Catholic Church, the official laws on all matters are codified in the Latin edition of the 1983 Code of Canon Law.
 This regulates papal renunciations in canon 332 §2, where it states: